eswarak/Fast-Start-20/cloudforms+ansible101/lab/index.md

 1. Log into your CloudForms Appliance

-2. Locate, at the top right corner of the screen a little clockwork that takes you to configuration
+2. Locate, at the top right corner of the screen a little clockwork next to the your name that takes you to configuration

     ![Clockwork](img/clockwork.png)